Who are you really doing business with?

 “Measure and ensure data quality at source” is a best practice and increasingly a data management mantra.
 The use of additional technology in the onboarding phase is precisely intended as a control mechanism for one of the most error-prone sources of information for financial institutions.

-Luca Rovesti is Presales R&D Manager at Datactics
+Luca Rovesti is Head of Client Services at Datactics